SPSC and MPMC Queues

 return 0;

 }Note that the full-check logic changed from write + 1 == read to write - read >= Capacity.
-Because both write and read are incrementing, write - read is the number of elements in the queue.
-The wraparound behavior of unsigned integer subtraction happens to be correct here: even if write is much larger than read, the difference correctly reflects the number of elements in the queue.
+Because write and read are both incrementing, write - read is the number of elements in the queue.
+The wrapping behavior of unsigned integer subtraction happens to be correct here: even if write is much larger than read, the difference correctly reflects the number of elements in the queue.

-MPSC Queues: The Challenge of Multiple Producers
+MPSC Queue: The Challenge of Multiple Producers

 template <typename T, std::size_t Capacity>